seedcase-project/template-python-package/CONTRIBUTING.md

 template.
 Both the uv and justfile websites have a more detailed guide on using uv, but below are some simple instructions to get you started.

-To install uv and justfile, run:
+It's easiest to install uv and justfile using [pipx](https://pypa.github.io/pipx/), so install that first.
+Then, install uv and justfile by running:

 ``` bash
 pipx install uv rust-just